otavioarj/TREM/README.md

 | 4 | Edge_Auto |
 | 5 | Safari_Auto |

 > **Note**: Modes 1-5 negotiate ALPN which may cause issues with HTTP/1.1 servers expecting no ALPN.
 Mode 0 (RandomizedNoALPN) works best for HTTP/1.1 raw requests.
 For proper ALPN support with modes 1-5, use the experimental `h2` branch which handles ALPN negotiation correctly for both HTTP/1.1 and HTTP/2.

 ## Branch H2 (HTTP/2.0)

 The `h2` branch adds experimental HTTP/2 support.
-Request files remain in HTTP/1.1 raw format - TREM automatically converts them to HTTP/2 frames when `-http 2` is specified.
+Request files remain in HTTP/1.1 raw format.
+TREM automatically converts them to HTTP/2 frames when `-http 2` is specified.

 **Additional flag in h2 branch:**